Coating solutions for fuel cell metal bipolar plates

 Ceramic MAXPHASE has been verified to be on par with, or even better than, gold coating of metal plates in an LT-PEM fuel cell in terms of current density and degradation.
 The test was performed by the independent German research institute ZBT (Zentrum für BrennstoffzellenTechnik GmbH).

 The ZBT test uses an accelerated stress test protocol* to investigate performance and durability.
 Fuel cell current density is reported at 0.6 V cell voltage on a single cell assembly.
 The AST-3 test protocol uses high temperatures, humidities and potential cycling to accelerate the ageing of the coating, enabling a differentiation between different coatings within a test duration of 500 hours.
 The conditions are considered highly relevant for automotive fuel cell applications.
-Contact our sales team for detailed test results.

 *) ZBT’s accelerated stress test “AST-3” features a fuel cell with dynamic load cycles, potential variations, and temperature variations.